build-on-aws/content/posts/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

     xray_recorder.end_subsegment()
 ```

-You can reasonably conclude that not too many people were considering half eaten cake and had it in their shopping cart.
+You can reasonably conclude that not too many people were considering half-eaten cake and had it in their shopping cart.
 Errors effecting a small or unique segment of the user population can be much harder to pinpoint.
 AWS X-Ray can help you by providing you with tools to query on annotations that classify user requests (e.g. query by username).

 Refresh your browser a few times to generate some requests.
 Now proceed back to the service map option under the X-Ray menu in the CloudWatch console.
 This time your service map should look healthy:

 ![AWS X-Ray service map with healthy nodes](images/x-ray-service-map-healthy-view.png)

 You can also use the **Filter by X-Ray group** and select **Anonymous** and **RegisteredUsers** to see the user requests by user population.
-Since you added exception handling to close your annotations subsegment, your user grouping should also display exceptions and errors that occur during function execution.
+Since you added exception handling to close your annotations' subsegment, your user grouping should also display exceptions and errors that occur during function execution.

 Our story began with a cloud support engineer receiving a call from a customer saying the website wasn’t working for them.
 This means that you didn’t detect the issue until someone took the effort to call in and point out the problem.
 Ideally, you should be alerted when an issue begins to occur.
 There are many ways to do this by integrating with CloudWatch.
 You can use [CloudWatch Synthetics Canaries](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries.html) and alarm on the [SuccessPercent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries_metrics.html) published by a canary.
 You can also configure alarms on the individual services themselves in your architecture.
 For example, you can alarm on the [Errors or Throttles](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-metrics.html#monitoring-metrics-types) metric for your AWS Lambda functions.
 For this tutorial, you are going to focus on how you can alarm on X-Ray detected faults, errors, or response times.